Recruitment: Internal recruitment

+External recruitment

 Searching for candidates externally is another option when it comes to recruitment.
 In this case, employers or hiring committees will search outside of their own company for potential job candidates.
 The advantages of hiring externally is that it often brings fresh ideas and perspectives to the company.
 As well, external recruitment opens up more possibilities for the applicant pool than internal recruitment does.
 The conditions of the economy and labor market will impact the ability for a company to find and attract viable candidates.
 In order to make job openings known to potential candidates, companies will usually advertise their job in a number of ways.
 This can include advertising in local newspapers, journals, and online.
 Research has argued that social media networks offer job seekers and recruiters the opportunity to connect with other professionals cheaply.
 In addition, professional networking websites such as LinkedIn offer the ability to go through job seekers’ biographical resumes and message them directly even if they are not actively looking for a job.
 Attending job fairs, especially at secondary and post-secondary schools, is another method of recruiting external candidates.

 An employee referral program is a system where existing employees recommend prospective candidates for the job offered, and usually, if the suggested candidate is hired, the employee receives a cash bonus.

 Niche firms tend to focus on building ongoing relationships with their candidates, as the same candidates may be placed many times throughout their careers.
 Online resources have developed to help find niche recruiters.
 Niche firms also develop knowledge on specific employment trends within their industry of focus (e.g., the energy industry) and are able to identify demographic shifts such as aging and its impact on the industry.